How to Become a Grant Writer: Education and Career Roadmap

 Learn how to become a grant writer.
 Research the job description and duties as well as the education requirements and find out how to start a career in grant writing.

 Do I Want to Be a Grant Writer?

 Grant writers might work on a contract basis, allowing them to determine when and how much they want to work.
-They also might be able to work from remote locations.
-However, job opportunities are not expected to increase much for any type of writer over the 2012-2022 decade, only about 3%, which is slower than the national average of 11% for all job sectors.
+They may also work from remote locations.
+However, job opportunities are not expected to increase much for any type of writer over the 2012-2022 decade - only about 3%, which is slower than the national average of 11% for all job sectors.

 Grant writers often have bachelor's degree in a field like communications or English, although any field emphasizing writing can give someone the skills to become a grant writer.
-Grant writers with degrees in business-oriented fields can also take specialized non-credit or continuing education courses to gain knowledge and experience to further their careers.
-The following table presents the fundamental criteria for working as a grant writer, as gleaned from sampling of job postings on Monster.com:
+Grant writers with degrees in business-oriented fields can also take specialized non-credit or continuing education courses to gain the necessary skills.
+The following table presents the fundamental criteria for working as a grant writer, as gleaned from a sampling of job postings on Monster.com:

 |Degree Level||A bachelor's degree required for most positions|

 |Degree Field||Any writing-intensive major, such as English, journalism, communications, or marketing|